abhilesh/abhilesh.github.io/_drafts/bioinformaticians_toolkit.md

 ---

 Bioinformatics analyses always start with data exploration and involve a lot of iteration to refine methods and parameters.
-Keeping track of changes to code and data files as the analysis evolves is critical.
+Keeping track of changes to code and data files as the analysis evolves is critical and inadvertently saves the day when revisiting old analyses.
+Version control systems are a powerful time machine that enable me to live by the wise adage: _"Be kind to your future self"_.
+If your scripts are named `final_analysis_v2_final_really_final.R`, you need version control.

 <span class="tool">
 <img src="/assets/img/posts/bioinformaticians-toolkit/git.svg" class="tool-icon" alt="Git logo">
 <a href="https://git-scm.com/" target="_blank" rel="noopener">Git</a>
 </span>

+Git is the backbone of modern version control.
+It allows you to track changes to your codebase and maintain multiple simulataneous versions (branches) for experimentation.

+> **💡 Pro Tip**
+>
+> `git` is natively supported in VSCode, but the [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) extension is an easy way to familiarize yourself with version control concepts by providing a visual interface to manage commits, branches and merges.

 <span class="tool">
     <img src="/assets/img/posts/bioinformaticians-toolkit/github.svg" class="tool-icon" alt="GitHub logo">
     <a href="https://github.com/" target="_blank" rel="noopener">GitHub</a>
 </span>

+GitHub extends Git's capabilities by providing a cloud-based collaboration platform making the coding process more social and manageable.
+Beyond just storing your code remotely, it comes integrated with a suite of features that make managing collaborative projects easier.

 <span class="tool">
     <img src="/assets/img/posts/bioinformaticians-toolkit/dvc.svg" class="tool-icon" alt="Data Version Control logo">
     <a href="https://dvc.org/" target="_blank" rel="noopener">Data Version Control (DVC)</a>
 </span>

-Git, GitHub and Data Version Control (DVC) have been life-savers.
+While Git excels at tracking code, bioinformatics workflows involve large data and intermediate files that can quickly balloon repository sizes into the gigabytes or terabytes.
+We often need to version control not just our scripts, but also datasets, model files, and results.
+Data Version Control (DVC) is a powerful extension to Git that allows the tracking of large files, datasets, and analysis versions.
+DVC works by storing metadata about large files in Git enabling the precise versioning of data alongside code.

-### Lab Notebook (and data syncing)
+### Lab Notebook (and notes syncing)

 ---

 Documenting ideas, observations and critically the decisions made during analysis is an essential part of bioinformatic workflows.

-My daily notes are a mix of text blocks, to-do lists, code snippets and links to papers.
-Working on multiple projects simultaneously adds to the complexity of managing documentation.
+Add to that the notes from meetings, literature summaries and to-do lists, and a mountain of unorganized notes accumulates in no time.
+While a traditional pen-and-paper note taking system has its charms, I quickly realized that effective recall was the bottleneck in my note-taking process.
+I still see so many colleagues using MS Word to take notes, a tool ill-suited for this purpose, while several modern alternatives exist.

 <span class="tool">
     <img src="/assets/img/posts/bioinformaticians-toolkit/logseq.svg" class="tool-icon" alt="Logseq logo">